aghorui/burlough/README.md

 brlo new -title="My New Blog Post"
 ```

-Note that this does not actually add the file into the blog project.
+Running this command will initiate a scan on the folder.

 ### Blog Metadata